KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 ---
 ### v1.22059.01 (28.02.2022)
-With this version we introduce further device configuration options.
+With this version, we introduce further device configuration options.

 #### Device configuration > Measurement start time
 The measurement start time can now be configured in the device configuration.